-- We have an EYFS Action Plan; staff meet monthly to discuss progress against objectives set within this.
-Link Governors are established within Nursery and Reception, and progress shared accordingly. - Our Early Years Leaders arrange and lead partnership meetings with other settings and this promotes continuing professional development for all involved. - Early Years Leaders organise termly moderation meetings with local schools and pre-school settings to ensure that judgements made are accurate. - Nursery Leader liaises with LA EYFS Advisor to help ensure quality of provision.
+We have an EYFS Action Plan; staff meet monthly to discuss progress against objectives set within this.
+Link Governors are established within Nursery and Reception, and progress shared accordingly.

+Our Early Years Leaders arrange and lead partnership meetings with other settings and this promotes continuing professional development for all involved.
+Early Years Leaders organise termly moderation meetings with local schools and pre-school setting to ensure that judgements made are accurate.
+Nursery Leader liaises with LA EYFS Advisor to help ensure quality of provision. on See new EYFS action plan.